-Residents will work with faculty mentors in carrying out meaningful graduate level research projects.
-The projects will involve critical components of literature review, hypothesis generation, defend their project; conduct the study; analysis and interpretation of data and summarizing the project in the form of a final research document.
+Residents will work with faculty mentors in carrying out meaningful graduate-level research projects.
+The projects will involve critical components of literature review, hypothesis generation, defending their project; conducting the study; analysis and interpretation of data and summarizing the project in the form of a final research document.
 Residents' progress will be monitored routinely, and the research project is expected to lead to a scientific paper submitted for publication in a peer-reviewed journal.